- Search for Research Summaries, Reviews, and Reports

 The governance board provides direction to ensure the utility and use of SRDR by the systematic review community.
 The board sets overall strategic goals and priorities, establishes policies and processes for implementing SRDR, engages the systematic review community to increase visibility, recommends technical enhancements to further develop SRDR, and develops strategies to ensure long-term sustainability.
 The board is comprised of 10-15 members who represent various stakeholder groups.

 The Systematic Review Data Repository (SRDR) was developed by the Tufts Evidence-based Practice Center in Boston, MA, under contract with the Agency for Healthcare Research and Quality, June 12, 2012.
+It is currently maintained by the Brown University Center for Evidence-based Medicine in Providence, RI.
 Available at: http://srdr.ahrq.gov/